Large Flat Rate USPS Box: Dimensions, Weight & Cost (2025)

 How much does it cost to ship a large flat rate box?

 The price is fixed for domestic shipments up to 70 pounds.
-While rates change, the retail price in 2023 was around $22.80.
-You can often get a lower price by paying for postage online.
+While rates change, the retail price in 2025 is around $24.75, and the commercial rate is around $22.90.
+You can get the lower price by paying for postage online.

 Is it cheaper to use a large flat rate box or my own box?

 It depends.
-For heavy items or items traveling long distances, the large flat rate USPS box is often cheaper.
-For lightweight items going a short distance, using your own box and paying for weight based Priority Mail is usually a better deal.
+For heavy items (over 4 lbs) or items traveling long distances, the large flat rate USPS box is often cheaper.
+For lightweight items going a short distance, using your own box and paying for weight based Priority Mail or Ground Advantage is usually a better deal.

 What’s the heaviest I can ship in a large flat rate box?